lpereira/hardinfo/README.md

 HARDINFO
 ========

-HardInfo is a system profiler and benchmark for Linux systems.
+HardInfo is a system information and benchmark for Linux systems.
 It is able to obtain information from both hardware and basic software, and organize it in a simple to use GUI.